-Apparently, he had no care for what Blue Council members thought of him.
+Apparently he had no care for what rebel hierarchy thought of him.
 Relaine frowned in annoyed disgust and Lapis gloated.
-She had likely insinuated she had a closer relationship to the headman than she had, and Perben would pay for her misdirection.
+She likely insinuated she had a close relationship with the headman, and Perben would pay for her misdirection.

 And she now had a name.

-Relaine looked down at her and sniffed, then remembered she kept important company because she quickly replaced the ugly grimace with a smile as she turned back to the traitor, attempting to return to pleasant and helpful rebel.
+Relaine looked down at her and sniffed, then remembered she kept important company because she replaced the ugly grimace with a smile as she turned back to the traitor, attempting to return to pleasant and helpful rebel.
 “Well, let’s see if we can find Sherridan,” she told him.
-His arms moved as if he shrugged, unconcerned.
-No body language indicated he found the confrontation insulting, but which likely meant he planned revenge for later.
-The Rebel’s Devil was known for taking advantage of underhanded dealings.
+His arms moved as if he shrugged, unconcerned, his body language indicating he did not find the confrontation insulting, but which likely meant he planned revenge for later.
+The Rebel’s Devil took advantage of unconventional situations.

 Baldur sank back, shaking, as Relaine huffed out the door, Perben a step behind.
-She left it open, which one of the bodyguards closed quietly.
+She left it open, which a bodyguard closed with a soft click.
 Lapis studied the headman as he regained his composure.

 He did not trust Perben—and it had to be Perben, because Relaine never triggered that reaction in him.
-He wiped the sweat from his brow and glanced at her, the fire diminished.
+He wiped the sweat from his brow and glanced at her, the offended fire diminished.
 He waved his hand in dismissal, frowning, his thoughts elsewhere.
 She nodded to him and fled, refusing to wait until he got his roar back.
-The bodyguards glanced at her, but their normal, sarcastic disdain had fallen into tense unease.
-Baldur must have mentioned something to them about Perben—or, perhaps, if they knew he was Teivel, they feared the retaliation he may indulge in for their boss’s screaming.
+The bodyguards ignored her, tense unease replacing their normal, sarcastic disdain.
+Baldur must have mentioned something to them about the Rebel’s Devil—or, perhaps, someone else casually said he was Teivel, they feared the retaliation he may visit upon them for their boss’s screaming.

-Relaine had her hand on Perben’s arm and had a bounce to her step as they slowly walked down the hall.
+Relaine had her hand on Perben’s arm and a bounce to her step as they ambled down the hall.
 Lapis’ stomach rolled as he chuckled, amused at something she said, and tugged a stray curl from his forehead, congenial and relaxed.
 She crept after them, unwilling to squeeze past and garner attention.
-She needed to remain as hidden as possible from the man, until she had weapons at hand and could slice through his unprotected throat, dealing to him what he so happily gave to her little brother.
+She needed to remain as hidden as possible from the man, until she had weapons at hand and could slice through his unprotected throat, dealing to him what he gave to her little brother.

 The two exited into the larger room, in time to interfere with a rebel carting an armload of fabric through it.
 She dropped the items, and, laughing in guilty humor, Perben bent to help her retrieve them.

 Lapis slipped past, hugging the wall.
 Relaine made a point of smiling at her, a self-satisfied meanness underlying the expression.
 Let her play.
-It would keep Perben interested in something other than hunting her down.
+It would keep the traitor absorbed in something other than hunting her down.
 She turned away and took another hallway that led to the House bathing area, where they likely expected her to go.
-She glanced behind, but neither Relaine nor Perben seemed interested in making certain of her path; she sidestepped into a small hallway and practically ran back to Faelan’s room, her heart beating too rapidly.
+She glanced behind, but neither Relaine nor Perben seemed interested in making certain of her path; she sidestepped into a small corridor and hustled back to Faelan’s room, her heart beating too rapidly.